 USPS halts contributions to federal pension fund

+The cash-strapped US Postal Service has alerted the federal government that it intends to stop making employer’s contributions into the federal pension fund from Friday.
 As a desperate attempt to keep afloat as its $15bn debt ceiling rapidly approaches, the loss-making USPS has informed the US Office of Personnel Management (OPM) that it will suspend payments for the defined benefit portion of the Federal Employees Retirement System (FERS).

 The move would be effective from June 24, and should, USPS believes, save around $230m a month.

 Up to the end of the Postal Service’s current fiscal year, it would mean avoiding around $800m in payments.

 “We will continue to transmit to OPM employees’ contributions to FERS and also will continue to transmit employer automatic and matching contributions and employee contributions to the Thrift Savings Plan,” said Anthony Vegliante, chief human resources officer and executive vice president.

 The Postal Service told Post&Parcel this morning that there would be no impact on its current employees or on benefits paid out to current retirees.

 Spokesman Mark Saunders said: “As far as retired employees and current employees and their contributions, nothing changes.”
 The USPS spokesman added that the goal was for its employer’s contributions to the FERS fund to be covered by the $6.9bn surplus currently in the fund.

 OPM was not immediately available for comment this morning, but the USPS spokesman said the Postal Service was working with the OPM to resolve the issue.

 Despite cutting its costs by $12bn since 2007, the Postal Service is on track to make a $8.3bn loss in its current fiscal year, which ends in September, following an $8.5bn loss reported last year.